Google Ad Grants for Nonprofits: The Complete Guide for 2023

 - Have an SSL certificate.
 SSL stands for Secure Sockets Layer and is a security protocol between a web server and browser.
 This will look like a lock icon in the navigation bar in Google Chrome.
 If there is no lock and you see the words “not secure” next to your website’s URL, it means SSL is not installed or there is another issue.

 If your nonprofit organization has a solid foundation in the digital space, it doesn’t take much to be eligible for the Google Ad Grant.
-However, there are also Google Ad Grant managers that can help with the eligibility check process.
+However, Google Ad Grant managers can help with the eligibility check process.
 That way, you won’t waste your time applying just to get rejected.

 What Organizations Are Not Eligible for Google Ad Grants?

 While the Google Ad Grants program is widely available to many charitable organizations, there are a couple of exceptions.

-These are the types of organizations that are not eligible to apply and use Google Ad Grants:
+Types of organizations that are not eligible to apply and use Google Ad Grants include:

 - Schools, academic institutions, and universities — However, the philanthropic arms of educational organizations are eligible!

 Who Should Apply for Google Ad Grants?

-The Google Ad Grants program was designed for any organization to promote its worthwhile mission, regardless of its size.
+The Google Ad Grants program was designed for any organization to promote its mission, regardless of its size.
 However, while all nonprofits are encouraged to apply for Google Ad Grants, that doesn’t mean every organization will find it beneficial to their mission.

-The Google Grant is especially helpful for organizations that have extremely relevant missions and topics — meaning many people are searching for it online — and have an established website with content that reflects and supports those topics.
+The Google Grant is especially helpful for organizations that have relevant missions and topics — meaning many people are searching for them online — and have an established website with content that reflects and supports those topics.

 So, the main factors to bear in mind when determining the potential value of Google Ad Grants for your organization include: